Entries by Site Admin (8)

 Quaker Area Meeting meets at Claverham

-North Somerset Area Meeting returned to Claverham in November 2022 for full day, which included a workshop facilitated by our Local Development Worker, Jac Blacker.
-Area Meeting met again at Claverham in November 2023.
+After an enforced gap during the Covid epidemic, North Somerset Area Meeting returned to Claverham in November 2022 for full day, which included a workshop facilitated by our Local Development Worker, Jac Blacker.
+Area Meeting met again at Claverham in November 2023 and 2024 and is scheduled to return to Claverham in November 2025.